-From the COVID-19 pandemic having a knock-on effect on flexible working, to recent worker strikes, rising business costs, and talent shortages—it’s clear HR has had to evolve to keep up.
+From the COVID-19 pandemic haffecting flexible working, rising business costs, and talent shortages—it’s clear HR has had to evolve to keep up.

 No longer does HR act simply as a basic function, but it has grown to become a long-term consideration for leaders when they’re developing retention, hiring, growth, and business development strategies.
 As a report from McKinsey says, HR’s future role in work is as relevant to success as R&D, sales, or production.